- HOME

 Stage 2: Emerging

-For example, you might have launched a project management tool for the IT team and a customer portal for support, but these efforts are not coordinated.
+For example, you may have launched a project management tool for the IT team and a customer portal for support, but these efforts are not coordinated.
 Some teams embrace new tools while others stick to old methods.
 There's no unified approach to measuring success or scaling what works.

 Data management improves slightly.
 You have basic analytics and reporting, but insights are still fragmented.
 The culture is warming up to digital change, though adoption varies widely by department and individual.